densh/densh.github.com/quasiquotes.md

     scala> val q"..$stats" = q"foo"
     stats: List[universe.Tree] = List(foo)

-Empty tree is considered to be a zero-element block:
+Except for empty tree which is not considered to be a block:

     scala> val q"..$stats" = q""
-    stats: List[universe.Tree] = List()
+    scala.MatchError: <empty> (of class scala.reflect.internal.Trees$EmptyTree$)
+      ...
+32 elided

 #### If {:#if}

-There are two variaties of if expressions: those with else clause and without it:
+There are two varieties of if expressions: those with else clause and without it:

     scala> val q"if ($cond) $thenp else $elsep" = q"if (true) a else b"
     cond: universe.Tree = true